What is Helium-Infused Beer and Is It For Sale?

 If you check the date the company or individual initially uploaded the Youtube videos or posts, you’ll often see that it’s April 1st (April Fool's Day).
 Even a few major breweries have gotten in on the April fools’ fun, pretending to have crafted some helium beer and (suddenly) developed high-pitched voices.

-But what is it, where did it come from, and just how do they get the helium in the beer can?
+But what is it, where did it come from, and just how does Stone, Sam Adams, Berkshire Brewing and some random German dudes get the helium in the beer can?
 Keep reading if you want to know the hard truth.
+Or, listening, as The Reality Check podcast discusses the April Fool's Joke as well.

 The premise behind helium beer is just what it sounds like.
 How amusing would it be if you took a drink of beer, and when you talked, it sounds like you just sucked all the helium out of a balloon?
-That’s the foundation behind helium beer.
+That’s the foundation behind helium beer, which come to think of it, would be a great fake prank at a super soft birthday party.

 Each trickster puts their twist on how they managed to “crack the code” to brew some helium beer, and some have even gone as far as creating fake videos that show “their voice changing” after drinking some.